networkx/networkx/doc/tutorial.rst

 Directed graphs
 ---------------

-The :class:`DiGraph` class provides additional properties specific to directed edges, e.g.,
+The :class:`DiGraph` class provides additional methods and properties specific to directed edges, e.g.,
-:meth:`DiGraph.out_edges`, :meth:`DiGraph.in_degree`,
+:attr:`DiGraph.out_edges`, :attr:`DiGraph.in_degree`,
 :meth:`DiGraph.predecessors`, :meth:`DiGraph.successors` etc.
 To allow algorithms to work with both classes easily, the directed versions of ``neighbors()`` is equivalent to ``successors()`` while ``degree`` reports